 We recognise that unexpected events may affect your progress.
 In these circumstances, you can request a variation to your grant agreement.
-You can request a variation by contacting your Community Grants Hub Funding Arrangement Manager (FAM) listed on the Standard Grant Agreement.
+You can request a variation by contacting your Funding Arrangement Manager (FAM) listed on the agreement.

 You should not assume that a variation request will be successful.
 We will consider your request based on provisions in the grant agreement and the likely impact on achieving outcomes.